smcclatchy/spatial-transcriptomics/episodes/introduction.Rmd

 They can also be time-consuming and expensive due to microscopic imaging they require.
 Since they target specific genes, they can only detect genes that are in the probe set.
 They have high spatial resolution though, even delivering single-molecule resolution in single-molecule FISH (smFISH).
+Even technologies that can profile hundreds or thousands of mRNA transcripts simultaneously, though, target throughput is low and spectral overlap of fluorophores complicates microscopy.

 Conventional FISH methods have few distinct color channels that limit the number of genes that can be simultaneously analyzed.
 Multiplexed error-robust FISH